To buy organic, or not to buy organic? Does it make a difference?

 - 2011: Baby number three is born, we move into a new house after living with my in-laws for 5 months, and I have to learn a whole new “foodshed” to source meat, milk, eggs, and produce.
 I feel blessed that the farmer I used to buy meat from at the main farmer’s market now lives 10 minutes from my house, so I’m able to source raw milk, grassfed beef, milk-fed, pastured pork and occasionally, chickens and eggs, all in one place.
 Chicken otherwise is hit and miss, but we started a membership at Costco and buy their organic birds (and chicken breasts, a huge splurge!).

 - The blog has become a business, which causes two major impacts on food shopping: (1) I’m much, much busier and don’t have the time to run all over town to save a buck or two.
 (2) I have some discretionary funds…so I put them in the food budget and let loose quite a bit.
 I choose organic dry goods, because I can, now.
 I grab organic lettuce 90% of the time at the grocery and focus on it at market in the summer.
 I still can’t stomach the cost of organic peppers in the grocery store but try to freeze a ton in the summer for winter use.
-Canned tomatoes now come in glass jars from Tropical Traditions, organic.
+Canned tomatoes now come in glass jars, organic.
 I never buy conventional meat – it makes me shudder – so we only eat it when we’re out or visiting someone, and I just choose not to worry.
 I buy organic or at least ‘better’ cheese about 50% of the time now…and sheesh, that’s a huge increase, like 3-4x as much as conventional cheese.
 Not for the weak of budget.

 After I found out my dad had cancer, I did a lot of research to help him fight cancer with food.
 I collated all the information I found, the research-based and the slightly off-the-wall, into a few lists of foods to eat often, sometimes, hardly ever and hopefully never.